sddpltwanqiu/Tree_planting_potential/README.md

 ## Data
+The data required for this project includes:

-Download the necessary data files from the provided links or specified sources.
+Download the necessary data files from the provided links or specified sources (See Data Availability in the paper).
+Please ensure that the necessary datasets are placed in the appropriate directories before running the analysis.

 ## Run Models
 Navigate to a specific model directory (e.g., CarbonPotential or TreeNumberPotential) and execute the corresponding Python scripts to generate analysis results.